fybrik/fybrik/site/docs/reference/crds.md

 PlotterSpec defines the desired state of Plotter, which is applied in a multi-clustered environment.
-Plotter installs the runtime environment (as blueprints running on remote clusters) which provides the Data Scientist's application with secure and governed access to the data requested in the M4DApplication.
+Plotter installs the runtime environment (as blueprints running on remote clusters) which provides the Data Scientist's application with secure and governed access to the data requested in the FybrikApplication.

 <table>
     <thead>